 Saint Paul’s Electric Scooter Sharing Pilot Program

 On August 1, the City Council unanimously approved an e-scooter pilot program allowing residents and visitors to use e-scooters from a variety of companies.
-The pilot program will last until November 30, 2018, at which point the program will be evaluated to determine if it should continue long-term.
-There are currently two scooter vendor companies operating in Saint Paul: Lime and Bird.
+The pilot program ended on November 30, 2018.
+There were two scooter vendor companies operating in Saint Paul: Lime and Bird.
+The program will be evaluated to determine if it should continue long-term.
+Please take this short survey to share your feedback about Saint Paul's scooter pilot program.

 Here's some quick tips about using electric scooters:

 - Scooters are motorized, and must follow the rules of the road.
 They are permitted on city streets and on bike lanes and bike trails that allow motorized vehicles.
 Saint Paul Parks do not allow motorized vehicles on trails or bike paths.

 - Scooters should NEVER be used on the sidewalks, except when briefly entering or exiting a scooter from the parked position on the public right-of-way or boulevard.